 4. God’s Son (2002)

-A year after Stillmatic‘s external defiance, Nas turned inward.
+A year after Stillmatic‘s external defiance (and only three months after The Lost Tapes), Nas turned inward.
 God’s Son is mostly an introspective album, like peeking inside a diary, a melancholy sense of loss and sorrow hanging over much of it.
-There’s the dedication to his mother who had died earlier that year – “Dance” – and the subsequent wondering about what happens when we die – “Heaven” – but also the duet with the ghostly presence of 2Pac – “Thugz Mansion (N.Y.) – and even the docu-style recounting of his career and beefs – “Last Real N***a Alive” – is imbued with a sense of regret and disappointment.
-“Book of Rhymes” is an ingenious track in which Nas supposedly is flipping through old notebooks and spitting what he finds – some verses are only a couple of lines – and “Made You Look” is a NY street classic.
+There’s the dedication to his mother who had died earlier that year – “Dance” – and the subsequent wondering about what happens when we die – “Heaven” – but also the duet with the ghostly presence of 2Pac – “Thugz Mansion (N.Y.)” – and even the docu-style recounting of his career and beefs – “Last Real N***a Alive” – all of which is imbued with a sense of regret and disappointment.
+“Book of Rhymes” is an ingenious track in which Nas supposedly is flipping through old notebooks and spitting what he finds – some verses are only a couple of lines – and “Made You Look” is an NY street classic.
 Nas also leans more into his sociopolitical tastes with “Warrior Song” and “Revolutionary Warfare,” but such steps are immediately undone by the incredibly saccharine “Hey Nas.”
 It fell just below the top tier of his albums, but that means it’s still damn good.